患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 Targeted therapy

 Targeted therapy uses drugs or other substances to block the action of specific enzymes, proteins, or other molecules involved in the growth and spread of cancer cells.
-Types of targeted therapy include the following:
+Types of targeted therapy used to treat non-Hodgkin lymphoma in children include:

 Other drug therapy